AriolaLeka/voice-salon-bot/README.md

-# TopPestanas Voice Bot API
+# Hera's Nails & Lashes Voice Bot API

-A Node.js backend API for the TopPestanas voice-driven salon bot, designed to work with Vapi.ai for voice interactions.
+A Node.js backend API for the Hera's Nails & Lashes voice-driven salon bot, designed to work with Vapi.ai for voice interactions.

 ## 🏗️ Architecture